Indicator Architecture

 Accountability mechanisms use tracking and evaluation to learn what policies work or not, and reward (or sanction) public and private sector actors who deliver on commitments (or fail to).
 Food system transformation requires so many actors to work coherently toward the shared vision that collective action problems—when all stand to benefit from coordinating for a collective outcome but individual incentives favor acting in one’s self-interest—can emerge, making accountability particularly necessary.

-Thematic Area 5: Resilience and sustainability
+Thematic Area 5: Resilience

 Exposure to shocks